Oanda ReviewOpen Demo Account

 Regulation and Deposit Protection

-OANDA’s offices based in London are well-regulated by the FCA that currently needs to operate under the Markets in Financial Instruments Directive II, although that might change in a post-Brexit environment.
-At present, this means that OANDA must segregate its funds from its clients’ money and restrict leverage to 30:1 among clients trading through OANDA’s UK offices.
+Offices based in London are well-regulated by the FCA that currently needs to operate under the Markets in Financial Instruments Directive II, although that might change in a post-Brexit environment.
+At present, this means that OANDA must segregate its funds from its clients’ money and restrict leverage to 30:1 among clients trading through their UK offices.

-Furthermore, OANDA and the bank that holds your margin deposit money are covered by the UK Financial Services Compensation Scheme (FSCS).
-If OANDA defaults, then eligible clients may be compensated up to £50,000, while if the bank defaults, you could be compensated up to £75,000.
+Furthermore, broker and the bank that holds your margin deposit money are covered by the UK Financial Services Compensation Scheme (FSCS).
+If broker defaults, then eligible clients may be compensated up to £50,000, while if the bank defaults, you could be compensated up to £75,000.

-With respect to data security, your personal data stored by OANDA is suitably safeguarded with industry-standard SSL encryption.
-OANDA’s UK office must also protect its EU customer data according to the European Data Protection Act (EDPA) and General Data Protection Regulation (GDPR) guidelines, so client information cannot be disclosed to third parties and must be adequately protected against data breeches.
+With respect to data security, your personal data stored is suitably safeguarded with industry-standard SSL encryption.
+Their UK office must also protect its EU customer data according to the European Data Protection Act (EDPA) and General Data Protection Regulation (GDPR) guidelines, so client information cannot be disclosed to third parties and must be adequately protected against data breeches.

 - 2018: Best Retail FX Platform – FX Week